Note

 The provided image has no sform in its header.
 Please check the provided file.
 Results may not be as expected.

 Define the cross-validation scheme used for validation.
-Here we use a LeaveOneGroupOut cross-validation on the session group which corresponds to a leave a session out scheme, then pass the cross-validator object to the cv parameter of decoder.leave-one-session-out For more details please take a look at: Measuring prediction scores using cross-validation
+Here we use a LeaveOneGroupOut cross-validation on the run group which corresponds to a leave a run out scheme, then pass the cross-validator object to the cv parameter of decoder.leave-one-session-out.
+For more details please take a look at: A introduction tutorial to fMRI decoding.

 from sklearn.model_selection import LeaveOneGroupOut